New Ross, Co. Wexford

 New Ross is home to the Dunbrody replica famine ship which is moored on the Quay, and allows visitors to experience the sights and smells of life aboard the emigrant ship It includes the bell from the original famine ship, donated by the Graves family.

-The Dunbrody Famine Ship is one of the premier tourist attractions in the South East of Ireland.
-Centred on an authentic reproduction of an 1840’s emigrant vessel, it provides a world-class interpretation of the famine emigrant experience.
-Incorporating guided tour, costumed performers and themed exhibitions of the highest quality, ‘The Dunbrody’ provides a unique insight into the bravery and fortitude with which Irish people faced up to a desperate situation.
+Centered on an authentic reproduction of an 1840s emigrant vessel, it provides a world-class interpretation of the famine emigrant experience.
+Incorporating guided tours, costumed performers, and themed exhibitions of the highest quality, ‘The Dunbrody’ provides a unique insight into the bravery and fortitude with which Irish people faced up to a desperate situation.

 Source: dunbrody.com

-New Ross has much more attractions to see like: St Mary’s Abbey (Church of Ireland) built in 1811; The town’s arts centre St Michael’s Theatre and The Ros Tapestry Exhibition Centre.
+New Ross has much more attractions to see like St Mary’s Abbey (Church of Ireland) built in 1811; The town’s arts centre St Michael’s Theatre and The Ros Tapestry Exhibition Centre.
 It is a beautiful town, full of interesting buildings, restaurants, pubs and cafes.

 Location of New Ross:

-Below my photos taken in August 2021.
+Below are photos I took in August 2021.